There are two types of diabetes that most of us are all familiar with, Type 1 and Type 2.

 What is Type 1 diabetes?

-Type 1 diabetes is not affected by your diet or lifestyle.
+Type 1 is not affected by your diet or lifestyle.
 Only 8% of people in the UK who have diabetes suffer with Type 1 diabetes.
 When you have Type 1 diabetes, your body attacks the cells in your pancreas that make insulin, so you are unable to produce any insulin at all.

 People who have Type 1 diabetes will have to use either an insulin pump or inject insulin into their body.